 Posit Connect

 Posit Connect is a publishing platform for the work your teams create in R and Python.
-Share Shiny applications, R Markdown reports, Plumber APIs, dashboards, plots, Jupyter Notebooks, and more in one convenient place.
+Share Shiny applications, R Markdown reports, Plumber Application Programming Interfaces (APIs), dashboards, plots, Jupyter Notebooks, and more in one convenient place.
 To learn more, visit the Posit Connect Product Page and contact your Posit Customer Success Representative.

 If you want to configure Connect to install packages from an authenticated repository, see Authenticated Repositories below.